coderefinery/presentations/2024-aarhus.md

 ---
 class: middle, inverse, center

+# AI tools might help to democratize access to programming

+## Will we still need training in programming?

+---
+class: middle, inverse, center

 Erwin Knoll's law of media accuracy:

 ## "Everything you read in the newspapers is absolutely true except for the rare story of which you happen to have firsthand knowledge."